Gani Fawehinmi: Awards

-On 11 June 1993 Fawehinmi was awarded the biennial Bruno Kreisky Prize.
+On 11 June 1993, Fawehinmi was awarded the biennial Bruno Kreisky Prize.
 This prize, named in honour of Bruno Kreisky, is awarded to international figures who advance human rights causes.
 In 1998, he received the International Bar Association's 'Bernard Simmons Award' in recognition of his human-rights and pro-democracy work.

-In 2018, Chief Fawehinmi was posthumously awarded the Order of the Niger, Nigeria's second highest honour.
+In 2018, Fawehinmi was posthumously awarded the Grand Commander of the Order of the Niger, Nigeria's second highest honour.

 Death

-Fawehinmi died in the early hours of 5 September 2009 after a prolonged battle with lung cancer.
+Fawehinmi died in the early hours of 5 September 2009, after a prolonged battle with lung cancer.
 He was 71 years old.
-He was buried on 15 September 2009 in his home town of Ondo City Nigeria.
+He was buried on 15 September 2009, in his home town of Ondo City, Nigeria.
 Fawehinmi died a disappointed man, because of the state of his country at the time of his death, he refused the highest honour accorded him by his country on his death bed.

 Rejection of national award

-In 2008 Fawehinmi rejected one of the highest national honours that can be bestowed on a citizen by the Nigerian government – Order of the Federal Republic (OFR) – in protest of the many years of misrule since Nigeria's independence.
+In 2008, Fawehinmi rejected one of Nigeria's highest national honours, the Order of the Federal Republic (OFR) in protest against many years of misrule since the country's independence.

 Gani Fawehinmi park

-In 2010, a park in Ojota, Lagos-Nigeria was named after him by the Lagos state government.
+In 2010, a park in Ojota, Lagos, was named after him by the Lagos State Government.